Meniscus tear: Information & meniscus tear specialists

 are the result.

-If left untreated, the torn parts of the meniscus will keep getting caught between the joint surfaces of the thigh and lower leg.
-The cartilage of the joint surfaces is permanently damaged by these impingements.
-If this mechanism is not stopped by surgery, osteoarthritis (joint wear) of the affected joint section will develop over time.
+If left untreated, the torn parts of the meniscus repeatedly get caught between the joint surfaces of the thigh and lower leg.
+The cartilage of the joint surfaces is permanently damaged by this trapping.
+If this mechanism is not stopped by an operation, arthrosis (joint wear and tear) of the affected joint section will develop over time.

-In sports injuries that damage the meniscus, the accident already gives a direct indication of the meniscus damage.
-Typical signs of meniscus tears are:
+In the case of sports injuries that damage a meniscus, the immediate event of the accident already provides an indication of the damage to the meniscus.
+Typical signs of a meniscus tear are

 • Pain when twisting,

-• pain at night, especially when the knee joints are on top of each other.
+• pain at night, especially when the knee joints are in contact with each other.

-Experienced physicians can make a suspected diagnosis of a meniscus tear with relative certainty by a medical exam.
+An experienced doctor can make a relatively reliable diagnosis of a meniscus tear through examination.
 X-rays can be used to rule out damage to the bone.

-As a rule, fresh meniscal tears close to the base can be properly treated by a surgeon using arthroscopic sutures or suture systems.
-The affected area grows back and again develops intact meniscus tissue from fibrocartilage.
+As a rule, fresh meniscus tears close to the base can be treated very well by the surgeon using arthroscopic sutures or suture systems.
+The affected area grows back and forms intact meniscus tissue from fibrocartilage.

-Torn meniscuses are operated on arthroscopically.
-The video shows the procedure of this minimally invasive surgery:
+A meniscus tear is operated on arthroscopically.
+The video shows the procedure for this minimally invasive operation:

 Please accept additional external content to watch this video.

-Arthroscopic treatment of meniscal damage is now an established and routine procedure.
-It is performed in many orthopedic clinics and surgery centers.
+The arthroscopic treatment of meniscus damage is now an established and routine procedure.
+It is performed in many orthopaedic clinics and surgical centers.

-The options for surgical treatment depend on the type of torn meniscus.
-The localization and freshness of the tear are also important.
+The options for surgical treatment depend on the type of meniscus tear.
+The location and freshness of the tear are also important.

 Meniscus resection and partial resection

-The motto for meniscus surgery is: Remove as little tissue as possible, but as much as necessary.
+The motto for meniscus surgery is: remove as little tissue as possible, but as much as necessary.
 All potentially damaging parts of the meniscus are removed using special instruments.
-In most cases, no more than 1/3 or 2/5 of the meniscal substance needs to be removed.
+In most cases, no more than 1/3 or 2/5 of the meniscus substance needs to be removed.

 Most meniscus tears are degenerative in nature (wear and tear damage).
-Repair (suturing) is then no longer possible and the torn tissue must be removed.
+A repair (suture) is then no longer possible and the torn tissue must be removed.

-By means of arthroscopy, it is possible to very gently remove the damaged meniscus tissue (resection).
-It is a short procedure that is usually performed under light general anesthesia or epidural anesthesia.
+Removal of the damaged meniscus tissue (resection) can be carried out very gently using arthroscopy.
+It is a short procedure that is usually performed under a light general anesthetic or spinal anesthesia.

-A miniature camera is inserted into the knee joint through a small skin incision.
-It can be used to examine the affected knee.
-Surgical instruments and any necessary implants are gently inserted into the joint via other tiny access points.
+A miniature camera is inserted into the knee joint through a small incision in the skin.
+This allows the affected knee to be examined.
+Surgical instruments and any necessary implants are gently inserted into the joint via further tiny incisions.
 In this way, the surgeon can repair the injured structures.

-Nowadays, such operations are generally very low impact on the patient.
+Nowadays, such operations generally represent very little stress for the patient.

-Health and the conditions at home permitting, the surgery can be performed on an outpatient basis.
-The patient can then leave the recovery room about two hours after the operation, accompanied and with the help of forearm crutches.
+If the patient's health and home conditions allow, the operation can be performed on an outpatient basis .
+The operated patient can then leave the recovery room about 2 hours after the operation, accompanied and with the help of forearm crutches

 Knie-Arthroskopie

-After surgery, a soft padding bandage and an elastic compression bandage are applied.
-The dressing is comfortable and can absorb fluid from the arthroscopy and residual blood from the puncture sites.
+After the operation, a soft padded bandage and an elastic compression bandage are applied.
+The bandage is comfortable and can absorb fluid from the arthroscopy and residual blood from the puncture sites.
 A small tube may be inserted into the joint to drain wound fluid.

-The bandage is removed the day after surgery and replaced with waterproof band-aids that protect the wound until the stitches are removed a week later.
+The dressing is removed the day after the operation and replaced with waterproof plasters, which protect the wound until the stitches are removed a week later.

-Your knee joint should be cooled with ice and elevated to minimize swelling.
-During the first few days after surgery, the small puncture sites, approximately 5 mm wide, may be somewhat sensitive.
-The sensation of "trickling" fluid in your knee joint is not a cause for alarm.
-It is residual fluid from the arthroscopy and will disappear on its own.
+Your knee joint should be cooled with ice and elevated to keep swelling to a minimum.
+During the first few days after the operation, the small, approx. 5 mm wide puncture sites may be somewhat sensitive.
+The feeling of fluid "rippling" in your knee joint is no cause for concern.
+This is residual fluid from the arthroscopy and will disappear by itself.

-You may shower carefully with the waterproof band aids.
-Bathing and swimming should be avoided for 10 days to prevent water from getting into the joint from the outside.
-You will need crutches for some time after surgery.
-As a rule, however, it is possible to occasionally put approximately 30 kg of weight on the operated leg on the first day after surgery.
+You can shower carefully with the waterproof plasters.
+Bathing and swimming should be avoided for 10 days to prevent water from entering the joint from outside.
+You will need crutches for some time after the operation.
+However, it is usually possible to put some weight on the operated leg on the first day after the operation, weighing around 30 kg.

 Frau mit Unterarmgehstützen

 Isometric tensing exercises should be started immediately.
-They are performed every hour and help maintain the thigh muscles.
-You should avoid saunas/sunbeds for three weeks after surgery (risk of swelling).
+They are performed every hour and help to maintain the thigh muscles.
+You should avoid the sauna/sunbed for 3 weeks after the operation (risk of swelling).

-Running is possible from the fourth week after surgery and stop-and-go sports from the sixth week.
-In general, the rule, of listening to your knee applies.
+Running is possible from the 4th week and Stop&Go sports from the 6th week after the operation.
+The general rule is: listen to your knee!
 Increase all loads slowly and feel how the joint reacts.

 Please accept additional external content to watch this video.

-In the case of fresh meniscus tears in the rim supplied by blood, it is possible to re-suture the torn meniscus.
-This applies in particular to bucket handle tears.
+In the case of fresh meniscus tears in the rim with blood supply, it is possible to suture the torn meniscus again.
+This applies in particular to so-called basket handle tears.

-Certain areas of the meniscus are difficult to reach and the nerves and blood vessels in the back of the knee must not be damaged.
-Therefore, special suturing instruments are required for refixation in the posterior horn area of the meniscuses.
+Certain areas of the meniscus are difficult to reach and the nerves and vessels in the hollow of the knee must not be damaged.
+Special suture instruments are therefore required for refixation in the posterior horn area of the menisci.

-Some weight (10-20kg) may be put on the knee for three weeks with two forearm crutches and while wearing a stabilizing splint with temporary limitation of movement.
+Partial weight bearing (10-20kg) for 3 weeks with two forearm crutches and wearing a stabilizing splint with temporary restriction of movement.

 • Cycling,